Quuxplusone/BugzillaToGithub/README.md

 point it at.
 There is no way to "decrement and try again," except to delete the entire repo and re-create it.

+This will take about 17 hours to upload 51567 issues to GitHub.

 ### Further reading